 Don't overdo!
-Pictures can be very helpful, if they really fit to the topic.
-They can easily become distracting otherwise.
+Pictures can be very helpful, if they fit to the topic and assist understanding, in particular concerning systems studied and methods used.
+But they can easily become distracting otherwise.
 If using pictures on each slide, e.g. in side bars, stick to one well-fitting picture throughout rather than randomly showing nice and colorful and distracting things.